nuxt/website-v2/content/en/blog/going-full-static.md

 <base-alert>

 Full static works only with `mode: 'universal'` (which is the default mode) and `target: 'static'`.
-Please note that full static is not available when using `mode: 'spa'`
+Please note that full static is not available when using `mode: 'spa'` or `ssr: 'false'`

 </base-alert>